Victor Cazalet: Death and legacy

 After serving in the House of Commons for nineteen years, he was considered one of the "most brilliant" of the younger men in the Commons.
-"His knowledge of central Europe was probably unequaled," wrote the New York Times after his sudden death in 1943, at age 46, when his plane crashed seconds after take off from Gibraltar.
+"His knowledge of central Europe was probably unequaled," wrote The New York Times after his sudden death in 1943, at age 46, when his plane crashed seconds after takeoff from Gibraltar.

 The plane, a B-24 Liberator II LB-30 AL523 was also carrying General Sikorski and fellow Conservative MP Brigadier John Whiteley; Sikorski, Whiteley and everyone else on board (except for first pilot Eduard Prchal)—sixteen in all—died in the crash.
 The circumstances surrounding the unexplained accident have led to various controversies and allegations of sabotage.

 Cazalet's family received a flood of tributes, many from unknown admirers and others from notables, including Churchill, Anthony Eden, Eleanor Rathbone, Hugh Dalton and Polish dignitaries.
 Chaim Weizmann speaking at a memorial ceremony in London, described Cazalet as "one of the few precious friends of the Jewish people in modern times who never was moved from his devotion to the (Zionist) cause."
 He said that his grave at Gibraltar would become a place of pilgrimage for the Jewish people, while Hadassah, the Women's Zionist Organization of America, agreed to plant 1,000 trees in Palestine to be named the "Victor Cazalet Grove."
 A lead article in the New York Herald Tribune read: